A. Life in the Spirit contrasted with life in the flesh.

 a.
 Who shall bring a charge against God's elect?
 We are secure from every charge against us.
 If we are declared "not guilty" by the highest Judge, who can bring an additional charge?

 c.
-In fact, none of the sufferings of this present time can separate us from the love of God.
-No matter what the circumstance, we are more than conquerors through Him who loved us.
+More than conquerors through Him who loved us: No matter what our circumstances, none of the sufferings of this present time can separate us from the love of God.
+This makes us conquerors and more.

-iii.
+ii.
 Sword: This word implies execution.
-It is the only item on the list that Paul had not yet personally experienced in the course of living for Jesus and preaching the gospel (1 Corinthians 4:11 and 15:30).
+It is the only item on the list that Paul had not yet personally experienced (1 Corinthians 4:11, 15:30).

 d.
 More than conquerors: How is the Christian more than a conqueror?